digitalcityscience/COUP-geojson-to-STL/README.md

 # GEOJSON TO STL
-use geojson2stl.py to convert geojson to STL.
+Use geojson2stl.py to convert geojson to STL.
+- Provide a "input.geojson" file.
+Needs a "height" attribute for each feature.
+- Set a scale factor in the script if needed.
-It will extrude each feature in your geojson by it's "height" attribute and export it to STL.
+- It will extrude each feature in your geojson by it's "height" attribute and export it to STL.

 # USE FOR DCS-COUP
 ## Cut ArUco-Markers placeholders into buildings